ismailoni/hng12-stage2-ticket-booking-app/README.md

 [Click here to view the live app](https://hng12-stage2-ticket-booking-app.vercel.app/)

 ## 📸 Screenshots
-(Add screenshots of your app here if needed)

 ## 🛠 Features
 - 🎟️ **Ticket Booking** - Users can generate a digital ticket.